An intellectual property (IP) disclaimer is a statement that explains who owns your original content and how others may use, share, or reproduce it.

-Make an intellectual property disclaimer for your website using a generator, template, or writing one yourself.
+You can create an intellectual property disclaimer by using a disclaimer generator, customizing a template, or writing one from scratch.

 Generate a Free Customized Disclaimer Using Termly

-Here’s how you can use Termly’s generator to create a custom and legally compliant disclaimer for your needs.
+Here’s how you can use Termly’s generator to create a disclaimer tailored to your needs.

-Step 3: Once you’ve filled in everything and are satisfied with the preview, click “Publish.”
-You will then be prompted to create an account on Termly to save and edit your legal disclaimer further.
+3. Once you’ve filled in everything and are satisfied with the preview, click “Publish.”
+You will then be prompted to create a Termly account to save and further edit your legal disclaimer.

 Template